wazuh/wazuh-documentation/source/gcp/prerequisites/credentials.rst

 Using an authentication file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-As explained before, the GCP integration requires a credentials file in JSON format containing the private key to access **Google Cloud Pub/Sub** or **Google Cloud Storage bucket**.
+As explained before, the GCP integration requires a credentials file in JSON format containing the private key to access Google Cloud Pub/Sub or Google Cloud Storage bucket.

-Regardless of the service the authentication file is always specified in the ``ossec.conf`` configuration using the ``credentials_file`` tag.
+Regardless of the service the authentication file is always specified in the ``ossec.conf`` configuration file using the ``<credentials_file>`` tag.
 Take a look to the following example:

 .. code-block:: xml
+   :emphasize-lines: 7, 16

     <gcp-pubsub>
         <pull_on_start>yes</pull_on_start>